 Diverse Cultures and National Parks of Latin America (Southbound)

-Join this expedition to five Latin American countries southbound from Costa Rica to Chile, uncovering ancient pyramids, exceptionally beautiful national reserves, and delicious local delicacies.
+Join this expedition to five Latin American countries southbound from Costa Rica to Chile, discovering beautiful national reserves and delicious local delicacies.

 Our small ships mean we can take you to where larger ships can’t, giving you a mix of places to explore, from cities to remote islands.
 At times, due to weather, we may need to change or cancel our plan for that day.
 Rest assured that this is all part of what it is to be on an authentic adventure in this exotic region.